-Site Orientation : provide the student a tour of the facility and discussing where to park, restrooms, exam rooms, office, library, and campus security location.
-Inform the student of dress code and proper student identification to be worn at the clinical site at all times.
-Site schedule: provide the student a work schedule for the rotation.
-Discuss expectations for hours worked, call, weekend, and holiday work schedules.
-Learning outcomes: discuss the clinical objectives and learning outcomes with student and the expectations of the student to be a successful student.
-Set aside time each day or week to discuss student questions or student progress at the clinical site.
-Evaluations: .
-Acknowledge that the end of rotation evaluations will be reviewed with the student.
+- Site Orientation: provide the student a tour of the facility and discussing where to park, restrooms, exam rooms, office, library, and campus security location.
+Inform the student of dress code and proper student identification to be worn at the clinical site at all times. - □ Site schedule: provide the student a work schedule for the rotation.
+Discuss expectations for hours worked, call, weekend, and holiday work schedules. - □ Learning outcomes: discuss the clinical objectives and learning outcomes with student and the expectations of the student to be a successful student.
+Set aside time each day or week to discuss student questions or student progress at the clinical site. - Evaluations: Acknowledge that the end of rotation evaluations will be reviewed with the student.

 Please indicate the main preceptor responsible for completing this evaluation .
 Please supply contact information for the main preceptor.
 Name/Title: Click or tap here to enter text.

+Name/ litle: Click or tap here to enter text.

-Phone: Phone: Click or tap here to enter text.
+Phone: Click or tap here to enter text.
 Email: Click or tap here to enter text.
-Thank y ou.